 Train and Railroad Crossing Accident Attorneys in PA, NY, and NJ

 In 2015, some of the deadliest train accidents on record occurred in the United States.
-On February 3, 2015, six people were killed in Metro North’s deadliest crash to date.
+On February 3, 2015, six people died in Metro North’s deadliest crash to date.
 A few months later, at least eight people were killed and dozens more were critically injured when Amtrak Train 188 derailed in Philadelphia.

 Due to the sheer size and speed of locomotives, train accidents almost always result in massive destruction and loss.
 These cases may involve multiple responsible parties and require in-depth investigations.
 It is important that you have a knowledgeable and experienced train accident lawyer on your side to preserve evidence, consult with industry experts, and ensure that your rights are protected.